nzingasara/AutoLoanDelinquencyPrediction/README.md

 ## Auto_Data Folder

+### Code folder
+The 'code' folder contains code needed to clean and produce a auto loan training dataset.
+The 'datasets' folder contains the csv files  used by the code in the code folder.

 ### How to run auto_data.py
 LoanStats3a_secure1.cvs should be saved in the same directory as auto_data.py.
 Run auto_data.py.
 Running the file will generate auto_data.csv which filter for data only pertaining to auto loans.
 This csv file is used in auto_data_cleaning.ipynb file.